CSC207-2022F-UofT/Blue-UofT-Dating-App/README.md

 //        Object[] LogInPath = {accountView,signUpView};
 //        logInView.sendPaths(LogInPath);
 ```
+To build the project, run the main method of ViewUI.

 # Project Template
 This is a template repository for CSC 207 projects.